MicrosoftDocs/azure-media-services/media-services/latest/stream-set-cdn-profile-rules-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-To get the most of a streaming endpoint CDN, you may want to change the way it behaves based on certain conditions.
-This article covers how to use the Azure portal and the CDN Rules engine to adjust the behavior of a CDN profile.
+To get the best performance from streaming endpoint CDN, you may want to change the way it behaves based on certain conditions.
+This article covers how to use the Azure portal and the CDN Rules Engine to adjust the behavior of a CDN profile.

 ## Prerequisites